jcaip/jcaip.github.io/_posts/2016-07-15-Genetic-Algorithm.md

-later) The process of reproduction has two opportunities for change - _recombination_ and _mutation_. _Recombination_ is when two organisms share their genes when they mate and the offspring recieves half the genes from one parent and half the genes from another. _Mutation_ is the altering of a gene when it is copied and is much less common.
+later) The process of reproduction has two opportunities for change - _recombination_ and _mutation_. _Recombination_ is when two organisms share their genes when they mate and the offspring recieves half the genes from one parent and half the genes from another.
+This is analogous to [chromosomal crossover](https://en.wikipedia.org/wiki/Chromosomal_crossover) _Mutation_ is the altering of a gene when it is copied and is much less common.

-Basically, we simulate a population and make it reproduce until we get the result we want, - or the entire population dies out.
+Basically, we simulate a population and make it reproduce until we get the result we want, or the entire population dies out.

 ## More Theory